In this tutorial, we will know about element locators in Selenium.

 When we are working with WebDriver on a web application, we need to understand the location of elements on the web page.

-All the methods present in the Selenium WebDriver search the element first to perform the actions on the web application such as clicking, selecting, typing, etc.
+All the methods present in the Selenium WebDriver search the element first to perform actions on the web application such as clicking, selecting, typing, etc.

-Locators in Selenium
+What is Locator in Selenium

-Selenium WebDriver uses the “findElement(By.locator())” method to find a web element on a web page.
+Selenium WebDriver uses the “findElement(By.locator())” method to find a web element on web page.
 This method search for an element based on the criteria given to it.
 If a matching element is found, it will return a web element object.

-If method is not able to find any matching element with search criteria then it will throw NoSuchElementException exception.
+If the method is not able to find any matching element with search criteria then it will throw NoSuchElementException exception.